Who will run for president in 2020?

-Though the New Hampshire presidential primary is more than a year away, the list of potential 2020 presidential candidates continues to grow.
-Our analysts are watching who's visiting the Granite State, hiring political consultants, and forming PACs.
-Here's a summary of possible Democratic 2020 presidential candidates hoping for a shot at challenging President Donald Trump:
+The New Hampshire presidential primary is more than two years away, but potential Democratic candidates are already testing the waters by visiting New Hampshire, hiring political consultants, and forming PACs.
+Here’s a summary of possible challengers for President Donald Trump:

 Rep. John Delaney (D-Maryland)

-Delaney became the first elected official to declare he is running for president, in 2017.
+Back in July Delaney became the first elected official to declare he is running for President.
 The third-term Congressman and wealthy businessman is hoping an early declaration will help him with name recognition.
 In a Washington Post editorial he wrote:

 “The American people are far greater than the sum of our political parties.
 It is time for us to rise above our broken politics and renew the spirit that enabled us to achieve the seemingly impossible.
 This is why I am running for the Democratic nomination for president of the United States.”